ThePudgyPigeon/ThePudgyPigeon/README.md

 </div>

 ### 👩‍💻 I am a Full Stack Developer in the Columbus, OH metropolitan area.
-  - 🔭 I’m currently contributing heavily to Bug Wars, both on the [server](https://github.com/yuneKim/bug-wars-server) and the [client](https://github.com/yuneKim/bug-wars-client)!
+  - 🔭 I’m currently contributing heavily to Bug Wars, both on the [server](https://github.com/yuneKim/bug-wars-server) and the [client](https://github.com/yuneKim/bug-wars-client), and working on a personal project called Crochet Companion - what I hope to be an openly available crochet project manager with an included stitch dictionary!

   - 💬 Ask me about my cats!
 They are my pride and joy.